 One of the first decisions you and your loved one will need to make when selecting a drug rehab facility is the length of the program.
 Most rehab programs range from 28 to 90 days.
 However, there are many different types of programs available, and it’s possible to find shorter, outpatient programs as well as long-term residential treatment programs.

-In this article, we would like to discuss the most common treatment lengths: 30, 60 and 90 days.
+In this article, we would like to discuss the most common treatment lengths: 30, 60, and 90 days.
 This is what The River Source offers.
-We will discuss the pros and cons to each so that you can make an informed decision for your loved one.
+We will discuss the pros and cons of each so that you can make an informed decision for your loved one.

 Longer Treatment is Ideal